malaffoon/RDW_Schema/README.md

 This project uses [flyway](https://flywaydb.org/getstarted).
 Gradle will take care of getting flyway making sure things work.

 ### MySql
-MySQL scripts compatible with MySQL 5.6 and as well as AWS Aurora.
+MySQL scripts are compatible with MySQL 5.6 and as well as AWS Aurora.

 #### To create the schema
 There are multiple schemas in this project: a data warehouse ("warehouse") and a data mart ("reporting").
 Each has a dev and integration-test-only instance on the server.